SJTU-HPC/docs.hpc.sjtu.edu.cn/docs/jobs/jobs-faq.md

     KNL's MCDRAM cache is prone to cache thrashing because it uses direct mapped caching, which can result in slow code performance.
-    To alleviate this possiblity, the system's Node Health Check tool runs the 'zonesort' kernel module on compute nodes.
+    To alleviate this possibility, the system's Node Health Check tool runs the 'zonesort' kernel module on compute nodes.
 For more info, please see [KNL Cache
     Mode](../performance/knl/cache-mode.md).
 Note that the zonesort